deepaksood619/deepaksood619.github.io/docs/databases/indexing/mysql-indexing.md

 This is because we haven't specified any criteria for the last_name.
 The index we built doesn't sort first names in any logical distribution that would allow us to quickly search through them, so instead, we must fall back to a full table scan. (refer back to the example pic above).

+### Online Create Index

+In MySQL 5.6 and higher, the table remains available for read and write operations while the index is being created or dropped.
+The CREATE INDEX or DROP INDEX statement only finishes after all transactions that are accessing the table are completed, so that the initial state of the index reflects the most recent contents of the table.
+Previously, modifying the table while an index is being created or dropped typically resulted in a deadlock that cancelled the INSERT, UPDATE, or DELETE statement on the table.

 ## Examples

 ```sql